AnnaNCS/connect_four/README.md

-One of my python projects: the game of connect four.
+Fundamentals of Computer Science Python Projects: the game of Connect Four.

 To run the game:
 ```